astampoulis/makam-paper-funpearl/makamcode/07-structural.md

   map typeq Arguments Arguments'.
 ```

 ADVISOR.
 Right.
 Note, though, that the types of arguments might be different than `typ`.
-So even if we start comparing two types at the top level, we might end up having to compare two lists of types that they contain -- imagine the case for `arrowmany` for example.
+So even if we start comparing two types at the top level, we might end up having to compare, say, two lists of types that they contain -- as will be the case for `arrowmany` for example.

 STUDENT.
 I see!
 That's why you edited `typeq` to be polymorphic above; you have extended it to work on *any type* (of the metalanguage) that might contain a `typ`.